ONSdigital/blaise-editing-service/README.md

 This service interacts with Blaise via our custom Blaise RESTful API.
 Open a tunnel to the RESTful API in your chosen GCP environment:

 ```shell
 gcloud compute start-iap-tunnel restapi-1 80 --local-host-port=localhost:90 --zone europe-west2-a
 ```

-As this service logs in GCP you will need to login before running locally, you can do this with the following command:
+As this service logs in GCP you will need to login before running loca§lly, you can do this with the following command:

 ```shell
 gcloud auth application-default login
 ```

 To run the application locally run

 ```shell
 yarn start-server
 ```

 Before commiting code ensure the following pass:

 * run the linting

 ```shell
 yarn lint
 ```

 * run the tests

 ```shell
 yarn test
 ```